 But, what if your niche interests are not met by the list of pre-approved programs?
 Or you have found your absolute DREAM program already only to discover it has no pre-existing relationship with your school’s study abroad office?

 There is no reason to have to settle for a less-than-invigoratingly-exciting option when it comes to your study abroad experience.
+You want this experience, and you want credit for it.
 So if you have found yourself in just such a position, follow this step-by-step guide to get a new program approved by your study abroad office.

 Before embarking on any major undertaking, it is always, always best to fully inform yourself about the situation, options, and what is involved.
 Depending upon the status of your study abroad prospects, you may fall into this research timeline at any one of the three stages of the process, but be sure you see it all the way through to the end before moving on to step two.

 Review available programs.

 Before even considering an outsider program as a viable option, make sure there are no existing programs that adequately meet your needs.
 Don’t settle for stretching only okay options to fit the bare minimum of your standards by any means, but also don’t disregard potential programs without at least giving them a fair chance.
 If you have allocated sufficient effort into researching the existing programs and they still don’t come within a stone’s throw of your expectations or alternative program-in-mind, you may then move on to phase two of your research.